 We had little beyond our friends to keep us occupied or entertained.
 My folks had one of the first TVs in our neighborhood.
 But TV in those days consisted of about three channels and there was rarely anything good on it.
 There were no cell phones, Gameboys, computers or internet.
 No, all we had were friends and time to play.
 There was no lack of kids to play with, either.
 In my neighborhood, mostly the block I lived in, there were 31 kids within three or four years of my own age.
 We were the boomers.
 We played hard from early morning until our mom’s called us home at bedtime.”

-Mel’s first novel, NAM, The Story of a Generation, is an historical fiction during the Vietnam war.
-(September 2017).
+Smith’s first novel, NAM, The Story of the Vietnam Generation, is an historical fiction set during the Vietnam war era (1960’s).